Home Alzheimer's Disease 5 Responses to “I Want to Go Home” with Alzheimer’s

 Even if they are already at home, Alzheimer’s patients frequently express a desire to “go home.”
 This might be a manifestation of their insecurity.

 They may yearn for a simpler moment in their lives, such as their youth.
-Asking your beloved one to talk about personal experiences will help them process their feelings.
+Asking your loved one to talk about personal experiences will help them process their feelings.
 It might also assist in supporting their feelings by letting them truly understand why they may wish to go home.

 Have you had to address “I want to go home” with a loved one who has Alzheimer’s disease?
 What did you do?
 Did it work?
-Let us know in the comments section.
+Do you know of any other great tips we should include?

 Leave a Comment